daemonp/forklift/README.md

         -   `operator`: Comparison operator ("eq", "ne", "gt", "lt", "contains", "regex")
         -   `value`: The value to compare against
     -   `backend`: The backend URL to route to if the rule matches
-    -   `percentage`: (Optional) Percentage of matching traffic to route to the specified backend
     -   `priority`: (Optional) Priority of the rule (higher numbers have higher priority)
     -   `pathPrefixRewrite`: (Optional) The new path prefix to rewrite the request to